Installing chainermn on osc

 - Get the base modules:

-module load python/3.6-conda5.2 gnu/6.1.0 cuda/9.1.85 mvapich2/2.3rc2-gpu
+module load python/3.6-conda5.2 gnu/6.1.0 cuda/9.1.85 mvapich2/2.3rc2-gpu - Create a virtualenv:

-conda create -n myenv python=3.6 . /usr/local/python/3.6-conda5.2/etc/profile.d/conda.sh source activate myenv
+conda create -n myenv python=3.6 . /usr/local/python/3.6-conda5.2/etc/profile.d/conda.sh source activate myenv - We need to install mpi4py

 from source code.
 (Not using

-).wget https://bitbucket.org/mpi4py/mpi4py/downloads/mpi4py-3.0.0.tar.gz tar xf mpi4py-3.0.0.tar.gz cd mpi4py-3.0.0
+pip).wget https://bitbucket.org/mpi4py/mpi4py/downloads/mpi4py-3.0.0.tar.gz tar xf mpi4py-3.0.0.tar.gz cd mpi4py-3.0.0 - Replace

-with:[mpi] mpicc = /opt/mvapich2/gnu/6.1/2.3rc2-gpu/bin/mpicc mpicxx = /opt/mvapich2/gnu/6.1/2.3rc2-gpu/bin/mpicxx include_dirs = /opt/mvapich2/gnu/6.1/2.3rc2-gpu/include libraries = cudart library_dirs = /opt/mvapich2/gnu/6.1/2.3rc2-gpu/lib:/usr/local/cuda/9.1.85/lib64
+mpi.cfgwith:[mpi] mpicc = /opt/mvapich2/gnu/6.1/2.3rc2-gpu/bin/mpicc mpicxx = /opt/mvapich2/gnu/6.1/2.3rc2-gpu/bin/mpicxx include_dirs = /opt/mvapich2/gnu/6.1/2.3rc2-gpu/include libraries = cudart library_dirs = /opt/mvapich2/gnu/6.1/2.3rc2-gpu/lib:/usr/local/cuda/9.1.85/lib64Observations:

 - We need

-with the gpu enabled mpi. :
+cudartwith the gpu enabled mpi. :allows specifying multiple entries.

 - We need